PaulHBartley/mkproj/README.md

 With `$ mkproj my-new-python-project` we can also

 - set `my-new-python-project` as the active Python virtual environment for that shell session.
-- use a [GitHub Template Repository](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/creating-a-template-repository) to automatically populate the `my-new-python-project` GitHub repository with any number of useful items:
+- use a [GitHub Template Repository](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/creating-a-template-repository) to automatically populate the remote `my-new-python-project` repository on GitGub with any number of useful items:
    - .gitignore
    - README.md
    - LICENSE
    - Install.md
    - whatever else!
-- sync the local `my-new-python-project` directory with the items
+- sync the local `my-new-python-project` repository with its remote counterpart on GitHub, thus making the useful items automatically appear in the local project folder.